MikaDeVries/bible-questions/privacy-policy.md

-## privacy police: bible questions app
+## Privacy police: bible questions app

+Because we take user data very seriously.
+The app is built now in a way that there is little to no user data required and stored.

-## user data that the app uses
+## User data that the app uses